zazuko/barnard59/packages/cli/docs/pages/pipeline.md

 ## Concept

-barnard59 runs pipelines which are described in RDF in the [pipeline](https://pipeline.described.at/) and [code](https://code.described.at/) ontology.
+A pipeline is a way to extract, transform, and load data (ETL). barnard59 pipelines are described in RDF format.
+More specifically, they use the [pipeline](https://pipeline.described.at/) and [code](https://code.described.at/) ontology.

-A barnard59 pipeline consists of one or more steps where each step returns a [Stream](https://nodejs.org/api/stream.html).
+A barnard59 pipeline consists of steps, where each step returns a [Stream](https://nodejs.org/api/stream.html).
 The streams of all steps are combined via [`.pipe`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options).
 The pipeline itself is also a stream.

 Depending on the stream types of the first and last stream, the pipeline can be writable or readable.
 If the pipeline is self-contained, a dummy readable interface is provided to handle events for end of processing and errors.